freerobby/blog/source/music-gear-for-sale-or-trade/index.markdown

 I have a lot of music gear that I don't use very much, and a long list of things I wish I had.
 My preference is to make trades, but I'm listing prices if there's anything you want to buy outright.

+Please get in touch with me at [robby@freerobby.com](mailto:robby@freerobby.com?subject=I'm%20interested%20in%20some%20of%20your%20music%20gear)

 Please click on an item to skip to its info:

 ### Amps